 The city council and all its boards and commissions shall operate transparently and in a manner to promote citizen participation.
-No person shall be denied the right, personally or through counsel, to address the city council at any regular meeting, adjourned regular meeting or special meeting regarding any item within its subject matter jurisdiction and if such item is on the agenda, prior to such item being considered by the city council,.
+No person shall be denied the right, personally or through counsel, to address the city council at any regular meeting, adjourned regular meeting or special meeting regarding any item within its subject matter jurisdiction and if such item is on the agenda, prior to such item being considered by the city council.
 City council may, by ordinance or resolution, establish time limitations for speaking and impose other reasonable regulations on the exercise of such right in order to preserve the orderly nature of its proceedings.
 The presiding officer may modify regular rules of procedure in a nondiscriminatory fashion where large audiences are present, and may make necessary orders to prevent disorderly conduct when the meeting is being disrupted.
+All boards and commissions of City shall conduct their meetings in a similar fashion consistent with the city council's procedures or with their own procedures established by resolution so long as such procedures are consistent with the city council's rules.